 DOHaD: ONE WORLD ONE HEALTH

-1. Abstract submission for DOHaD: One World One Health is open from August 1st to 31st, 2020.
+1. Abstract submission for DOHaD: One World One Health has been extended until September 7th, 2020.

 2. Approved abstracts for poster and oral presentation will be announced from September 20th, 2020.